Pershing II: Guidance and control/adapter

 The guidance and control/adapter (G&C/A) section consisted of two separate portions, the G&C and the adapter connected by a manufactured splice.
 At the forward end of the G&C there was a quick access splice for attachment to the warhead section.
 At the aft end, the adapter was grooved to accept the V-band that spliced the propulsion section to the G&C section.
 The RV separation system consisted of a linear shaped charge ring assembly bolted to the G&C section so that separation occurred just forward of the G&C manufactured splice.
 A protective collar on the outer surface of the adapter, mounted over the linear shaped charge, provided personnel protection during G&C/A handling operations.

-The G&C portion contained two guidance systems.
-The Singer-Kearfott inertial navigation system that provided guidance through the terminal phase.
-The primary terminal guidance system was a Goodyear Aerospace active radar guidance system.
+The G&C portion contained two guidance systems: a Singer-Kearfott inertial navigation system that provided guidance through the terminal phase and as primary terminal guidance system a Goodyear Aerospace active radar guidance system.
 Using radar maps of the target area, the Pershing II had an accuracy of 30 m circular error probable.
 If the radar guidance failed, the inertial guidance would keep the missile on-target with a lower accuracy.
 The G&C also contained the Pershing Airborne Computer (PAC), the digital correlator unit (DCU) and actuators to drive the air fins.